Manage project workflows, share files, and collaborate over instant-messaging — find solutions to support your daily communication at work.

 Confluence is a communication tool that allows people to share, create, edit and organize content via a web browser.

-Michigan Medicine uses Microsoft Outlook Exchange as the infrastructure application for email, calendaring, contact lists, and task management.
+Michigan Medicine uses Microsoft Outlook Exchange for email, calendaring, contact lists, and task management.
 CoreImage devices use the Microsoft Office 2016 suite of applications, which includes Outlook.

 Secure transfer of files that contain electronic Protected Health Information (ePHI) or other sensitive information is supported by the MiShare platform.